terri-yaki/terri-yaki/README.md

 # Welcome to terri-yaki's GitHub 👋

 ## About Me
 Hi!
 I'm **Terry**, a junior software developer with a strong focus on full-stack development, artificial intelligence, and software engineering.
-With hands-on experience in Python, Node.js, and React Native.

 📍 Based in **Hong Kong**